10 Best Dumbbell Bicep Exercises For Home Workout

 • Advanced: Use 20 or 30+ lb.
 For experienced lifters who have developed significant strength, these weights offer sufficient resistance to stimulate muscle growth effectively.

-Heavy Set of Dumbbells for Larger Muscles
+Heavy Set of Dumbbells Compound workout

 To target larger muscle groups, such as the back, chest, shoulder, and legs, you will need a heavier set of dumbbells.